preciofishbone/OmniaDocsG2/user-options/current-user-language/index.rst

 .. image:: language-setting-select-v7.png

-The list contains all languages that are set up in Omnia Admin, see: :doc:`Regional Settings </admin-settings/tenant-settings/settings/regional-settings/index>`
+The list contains all languages that are set up in Omnia admin, see: :doc:`Regional settings </admin-settings/tenant-settings/settings/regional-settings/index>`

 The setting is saved automatically and is valid over sessions, meaning until language is set next time.